LoveNui/EMR-AWS-APACHE-SPARK/EMR-SOP.md

    merge_two_files(args.data_source_1, args.data_source_2,args.output_uri)
 ```
 2. Upload analysis.py to Amazon S3 into the bucket you created for this tutorial.
+You can also create a new
+   folder named python-scripts in s3 bucket and upload the analysis.py into it.

 ### Step 3: [Create EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)